Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 This study shows the progression or cycle of the Christian life.
 Each gem is reciprocal.
 The things He gives us are to reflect Him.
 Christ did and was all of these things, and we are to follow Him.

 God's original plan was that humankind would rule with Him under the influence of His own heavenly rule.
-This thought gains expression in the number of tribes that surrounded the Tabernacle that contained the heart of God in its most inner place, the Holy of Holies.
+This thought gains expression in the number of tribes surrounding the Tabernacle that contained the heart of God in its most inner place, the Holy of Holies.

 Twelve is the number of God's